aspose-tasks/Aspose.Tasks-Documentation/java/developer-guide/working-with-tasks/overtimes-in-tasks/_index.md

 url: /java/overtimes-in-tasks/
 ---

-{{% alert color="primary" %}}

-Microsoft Projects lets users assign overtime to tasks.
+Microsoft Project lets users assign overtime to tasks.
 Aspose.Tasks supports this functionality through two properties in the Task class.

-{{% /alert %}}
 ## **Overtime**
 The [Task](https://apireference.aspose.com/tasks/java/com.aspose.tasks/Task/) exposes several properties for working with overtime:

 - OvertimeCost: reads and writes the sum of tasks, actual and remaining overtime cost (double).
 - OvertimeWork: reads and writes the amount of overtime scheduled for a task (TimeSpan).

 ### **Microsoft Project view of task overtime**
 To see a task's overtime work and cost properties: